Locatalyze

 68

-Sturt Street and the Bridge Mall precinct form Ballarat's commercial heart — heritage streetscape, consistent foot traffic from regional shoppers, government workers, and Sovereign Hill visitors who extend their stay into the city centre.
+Sturt Street and the Bridge Mall precinct form Ballarat's commercial heart — the heritage streetscape delivers consistent foot traffic from regional shoppers, government workers, healthcare employees from Ballarat Health Services, and the steady stream of Sovereign Hill visitors who extend their stay into the city centre for dining and retail, creating a genuinely diversified demand base that most regional CBDs cannot match.

 CAUTION